Provable Training Set Debugging for Linear Regression

-We will prove the proposition by comparing the three conditions in the two situations: adding one clean point and repeating multiple clean points.
+Here is the proof of Proposition~\ref{RepeatCleanPoints}. \begin{proof}[Proof of Proposition~\ref{RepeatCleanPoints}] We will prove the proposition by comparing the three conditions in the two situations: adding one clean point and repeating multiple clean points.
 The conditions for adding one clean point are already provided in inequalities~\eqref{eigenvaluecon_orthogonal_two_pool}, \eqref{mutualincohcon_orthogonal_two_pool} and \eqref{gammamincon_orthogonal_two_pool} above.

 We now provide the conditions for repeating multiple clean points.